morganesque/ghijklmno/src/jekyll/_posts/2008-12-18-xmas-game-motion-capture.markdown

 <p>or</p>

 <pre lang="actionscript">Camera.Muted</pre>
-<p>You can guess what they mean and it's worth setting a listening function in order to deal with both scenarios, or you may end up with some users hitting a dead end.
+<p>You can guess what they mean and it&#8217;s worth setting a listening function in order to deal with both scenarios, or you may end up with some users hitting a dead end.
 Next we add the video object to the stage with <strong>addChild</strong> and you should see your self smiling back via the magic of webcam.
 OK next we'll get into the motion detection.
 First we need a <strong>Bitmap</strong> and for a <strong>Bitmap</strong> we need <strong>BitmapData</strong>.</p>

 <pre lang="actionscript">var diff:BitmapData = new BitmapData(w,h,true,0x00000000);</pre>